datasektionen/bawang-content/sektionen/dokument/body_en.md

 ## Protocols

 {{ if .reception -}}
-**Unfortunately, the protocols are not currently available as we have problems with hosting**
+**Unfortunately, the protocols are not currently available due to technical difficulties**
 {{- else -}}
 Protocols from each Chapter and D-directorate Meeting are uploaded to [Google Drive](https://dsekt.se/protokoll).